 What are the benefits of chrysanthemum?

-A NASA study identified potted chrysanthemum plants as one of the best plants for cleaning indoor air pollution.
-In addition, chrysanthemums also possess a natural insecticide that helps to ward off bugs and insects.
-In natural medicines, chrysanthemum roots are often used to treat or aid in the treatment of fevers and headaches.
+A NASA study identified potted chrysanthemums as one of the best plants for cleaning indoor air pollution.
+Chrysanthemums also possess a natural insecticide that helps to ward off bugs.
+In natural medicines, chrysanthemum roots are often used to treat or aid in treating fevers and headaches.